Managing Symptoms of a Stomach Virus

 What is stomach flu?

 Stomach flu, also known as gastroenteritis, is a common illness that causes inflammation of the stomach and intestines.
-Viruses typically cause it and leads to symptoms like nausea, vomiting, diarrhoea, stomach cramps, and sometimes fever.
+Viruses typically cause it and leads to symptoms like diarrhoea, stomach cramps, nausea & vomiting and sometimes fever.
 It usually resolves independently within a few days and isn’t serious.
-Despite being called “stomach flu”, it is not connected to the flu (influenza), which impacts the respiratory system. \ Also read: How Long is Stomach Flu Contagious?Feeling sick and unsure why?
-Speak with a GP online in 15 minutes.
+Despite being called “stomach flu”, it is not connected to the flu (influenza), which impacts the respiratory system.
+It’s very common in Australia, especially during the warmer months and early autumn.Symptoms and causes

 The symptoms of stomach flu can differ depending on the virus causing the infection, but the most common symptoms include:- Nausea